 Dale Miller received his PhD in Mathematics in 1983 from Carnegie Mellon University.
 He has been a professor at the University of Pennsylvania and Ecole Polytechnique (France) and Department Head in Computer Science and Engineering at Pennsylvania State University.
 He has held visiting positions at the Australian National University and the universities of Aix-Marseille, Sienna, Genoa, Pisa, and Edinburgh.
-He is currently Director of Research (classe exceptionnelle) at Inria Saclay where he is the Scientific Leader of the Parsifal team.
+He is currently Director of Research (classe exceptionnelle) at Inria Saclay.
+He has been the Scientific Leader of the Parsifal team from 2004-2019.

 Dale Miller, Ph.D.
 Carnegie Mellon University 1983.
 Proofs in Higher-order Logic.
 Advised by Peter Andrews.

 Andrews, Ph.D.
 Princeton University 1964.
 A Transfinite Type Theory with Type Variables.
 Advised by Alonzo Church.
 Recipient of the 2003 Herbrand Award for Advances in Automated Reasoning

-Alonzo Church, Ph.D.
+Church, Ph.D.
 Princeton University 1927.
 Alternatives to Zermelo's Assumption.
-Advised by Veblen.
+Advised by Oswald Veblen.

 Veblen, Ph.D.
 University of Chicago 1903, A System of Axioms for Geometry under Eliakim Moore.